 If your mustard has been opened for a time, you may notice the following quality issues:

 - Separation.
 It’s as simple as giving the condiment a quick stir to correct it.
 Separation is a natural and safe process, so you’re not fixing bad mustard or anything.

 - It’s drying out.
-It frequently occurs when the container is left open for an extended period of time or when there is only a small amount of mustard left at the bottom.
+It frequently occurs when the container is left open for an extended period or when only a small amount of mustard is left at the bottom.
 To repair it, mix some wine or vinegar with it.
 Start with a teaspoon and increase as needed.
 Taste the mustard before using it, and if the flavors don’t work together, toss it out.

 Does mustard spoil if it isn’t kept refrigerated?

-How do you know if mustard sauce is bad?
+How do you know if the mustard sauce is bad?

 Regardless of the expiration date, you can tell if your mustard is rotten.
 All you have to do is keep an eye out for changes in its characteristics.

 If you detect a foul, rotten odor when you open the mustard package, put it away immediately.
-Mustard has a strong, distinct aroma that is instantly identifiable, and any odor change indicates deterioration.
+Mustard has a strong, distinct aroma instantly identifiable, and any odor change indicates deterioration.